wq/django-data-wizard/README.md

 #### `POST /datawizard/`

 Creates a new instance of the wizard (i.e. a `Run`).
 If you are using the Django admin integration, this step is executed when you select "Import via Data Wizard" from the admin actions menu.
 If you are using the JSON API, the returned run `id` should be used in all subsequent calls to the API.
-Each `Run` is tied to the model containing the actual data via a [generic foreign key].
+Each `Run` is tied to the model containing the actual source data via a [generic foreign key].

 parameter         | description
 ------------------|----------------------------------------